Leaf-Agriculture/docs/docs/operations_endpoints.md

 ]
 ```

 The `sourceFiles` entry is a list of file's ids that were used to create the file.
-It will appears only in `merge` and `automerged` files.
+It will appear only in `merge` and `automerged` files.

 ### `GET files/{id}`
 Gets a single file by its id.